-check the box next to any of the following changes from the current approved warver.
-Check an boxes that appry.
-Replacing an approved waiver with this waiver.
-Combining waivers. □ Splitting one waiver into two waivers. □ Eliminating a service. □ Adding or decreasing an individual cost limit pertaining to eligibility. □ Adding or decreasing limits to a service or a set of services, as specified in Appendix C. □ Reducing the unduplicated count of participants (Factor C). $\Box$ Adding new, or decreasing, a limitation on the number of participants served at any point in time.
-Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority. $\square$ Making any changes that could result in reduced services to participants.
-Specify the transition plan for the waiver:

-Specify the state's process to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.
+Application for 1915(c) HCBS Waiver: Draft ND.007.08.03 - Nov 01, 2023 Page 12 of 200 Combining waivers. ☐ Splitting one waiver into two waivers. ☐ Eliminating a service.
+Adding or decreasing an individual cost limit pertaining to eligibility.
+Adding or decreasing limits to a service or a set of services, as specified in Appendix C. ☐ Reducing the unduplicated count of participants (Factor C).
+Adding new, or decreasing, a limitation on the number of participants served at any point in time.
+Making any changes that could result in some participants losing eligibility or being transfunder 1915(c) or another Medicaid authority. ferred to another waiver ☐ Making any changes that could result in reduced services to participants.
+Specify the transition plan for the waiver: Attachment #2: Home and Community-Based Settings Waiver Transition Plan Specify the state's process to bring this waiver into compliance with federal home and community-barequirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.
 Consult with CMS for instructions before completing this item.
-This field describes the status of a transition process at the point in time of submission.
-Relevant information in the planning phase will differ from information required to describe attainment of milestones.

-To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the description in this field may reference that statewide plan.
-The narrative in this field must include enough information to demonstrate that this waiver complies with federal HCB settings requirements, including the compliance and transition requirements at 42 CFR 441.301(c)(6), and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
+This field describes the status of a tratime of submission.
+Relevant information in the planning phase will differ from information required milestones.
+To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the describer reference that statewide plan.
+The narrative in this field must include enough information to demonst complies with federal HCB settings requirements, including the compliance and transition requirement and that this submission is consistent with the portions of the statewide HCB settings transition plan waiver.
 Quote or summarize germane portions of the statewide HCB settings transition plan as required.

-Note that Appendix C-5 HCB Settings describes settings that do not require transition; the settings listed there meet federal HCB setting requirements as of the date of submission.
+Note that Appendix C-5 HCB Settings describes settings that do not require transition; the settings listing requirements as of the date of submission.
 Do not duplicate that information here.

-Update this field and Appendix C-5 when submitting a renewal or amendment to this waiver for other purposes.
-It is not necessary for the state to amend the waiver solely for the purpose of updating this field and Appendix C-5.
-At the end of the state's HCB settings transition process for this waiver, when all waiver settings meet federal HCB setting requirements, enter "Completed" in this field, and include in Section C-5 the information on all HCB settings in the waiver.

-The state assures that this waiver amendment or renewal will be subject to any provisions or requirements included in the State's most recent and/or approved home and community-based settings Statewide Transition Plan.
-The state will implement any required changes by the end of the transition period as outlined in the home and community-based settings Statewide Transition Plan.

-Additional Needed Information (Optional)

-Provide additional needed information for the waiver (optional):
+Update this field and Appendix C-5 when submitting a renewal or amendment to this waiver for othe necessary for the state to amend the waiver solely for the purpose of updating this field and Appendit HCB settings transition process for this waiver, when all waiver settings meet federal HCB settings "Completed" in this field, and include in Section C-5 the information on all HCB settings in the waiver. ansition process at the point in a describe attainment of the describe attainment of the describe attainment of the trate that this waiver that at 42 CFR 441.301(c)(6), that are germane to this ired.
+The description is the there meet federal HCB are purposes.
+It is not fix C-5.
+At the end of the state's equirements, enter The state assures that this waiver amendment or renewal will be subject to any provisions or require most recent and/or approved home and community-based settings Statewide Transition Plan.
+The state required changes by the end of the transition period as outlined in the home and community-based settings.
+Plan. ate will implement any Additional Needed Information (Optional) Provide additional needed information for the waiver (optional):